-Since St. Roch Catholic School desires to prepare students for success in their future vocations, and to use their gifts and talents for God and others, lateness (tardiness) and absenteeism are to be avoided.
+St. Roch Catholic School desires to prepare students for success in their future vocations, and to use their gifts and talents for God and others, lateness (tardiness) and absenteeism are to be avoided.
 Student absences and late arrivals will be noted on a daily basis.
 Teachers are responsible for the maintenance of these records, retaining a copy, and for submitting them to the appropriate personnel at the end of the school year.

 If students are to leave school at a time other than dismissal, a written note from home should be presented to the classroom teacher at least by the morning of the day the child is to leave.
 Teachers may send students to the school office at the appointed time.
 Parents or guardians are requested to enter the building to sign the child out in the appropriate log in the office.
 If the child returns to school during the day, the student should be signed in upon arrival.
-Students who are tardy must visit the school office for a tardy slip prior to going to the classroom.

 If the school is contacted during the school day by a parent regarding a last minute change in the normal schedule, the classroom teacher will be informed, in writing if possible, of the parental message.

-Students with more than one tardy per quarter will not be eligible for quarterly perfect attendance awards.
+Students with more than one tardy per quarter may not be eligible for quarterly perfect attendance awards.
 Excessive tardies will be dealt with in the following manner.
 Tardy totals are for the calendar year.

 2nd Tardy-Teacher phone call.